 The program does not grant advanced standing.
 Applications for transfer credit should be made to the program Chair or designee in writing via email.
 Approved transfer credit will not change the per-term flat rate fee structure for the student.
 Petitions for transfer credit are limited to 12 credits maximum.
-Ordinarily requests are limited to include up to 12 credits from the following courses: NUR 5030 Analytic Methods for Clinical Practice (Statistics), NUR 7500 Evidence Based Practice Theory Design Methods, NUR 7000 Advanced Theory Development, NUR 7400 Information Management Decision Support, HLH 7100 Healthcare Policy Economics & Law, and NUR 7300 Transformational Leadership & Innovation.
+Ordinarily requests are limited to include up to 12 credits from the following courses: NUR 7500 Evidence Based Practice Theory Design Methods, NUR 7000 Advanced Theory Development, NUR 7400 Information Management Decision Support, HLH 7100 Healthcare Policy Economics & Law, and NUR 7300 Transformational Leadership & Innovation.